-In the end it all comes down to what you are training for, and what goals you would like to reach.
-Whatever your targets, these 8 sit up exercises will help you to forge a strong core and six pack abs.
+In the end, it all comes down to what you are training for, and what goals you would like to reach.
+Whatever your targets, these 8 sit-up exercises will help you to forge a strong core and six-pack abs.
 Remember that without the right nutrition, you will not see or experience any meaningful results.

-8. Abs Exercises L-SIT
+8. Sit Up Abs Exercises L-SIT

 Nearly every gym has dip bars, and you can even do L-sits on a pair of pushup bars, on kettlebells, yoga blocks, or even on a pair of benches.
 You just need two sturdy and secure platforms of the same height that will lift your butt off the ground when you lock your arms pushing down in between them.